Bayesian Joint Chance Constrained Optimization: Approximations and Statistical Consistency: Introduction

 This paper focuses on the formulation of a {\it Bayesian joint chance constrained program} (BJCCP) model, wherein a posterior distribution is used as the measure of epistemic uncertainty in (JCCP) to obtain,

 where, for any set $A\subseteq \Theta$, $\Pi(A|\nX)=\int_{A}\pi(\vxi|\nX) d\vxi$.
-The (BJCCP) formulation provides a principled way to combine data with parametric models of the uncertainty in~(JCCP).
-To the best of our knowledge, this formulation has not been considered in the literature on data-driven chance constrained optimization before and, we believe, a useful addition to the growing toolbox of methodology for solving such problems; see Section~\ref{sec:lit}.
+The (BJCCP) formulation provides a principled way to combine data with parametric models of the uncertainty in~(JCCP). \removet{To the best of our knowledge, this formulation has not been considered in the literature on data-driven chance constrained optimization before and is, we believe, a useful addition to the growing toolbox of methodology for solving such problems; see Section~\ref{sec:lit}.} \removet{However, n}\revt{N}otice that the chance constrained in our setting is over the epistemic uncertainty unlike standard chance constrained problem formulation (see~\cite{nemirovski2006convex}).
+A typical problem in standard chance constrained literature is a version of (TP) with $f(x,\vxi_0)=\bbE_{P_{\vxi_0}}[\bar f(\x,u)]$ and $g_i(\x,\vxi_0)= \bbE_{P_{\vxi_0}}[ \In_{\{\bar g_i(\x, u) \leq 0\}} ]$, where $u$ is a random variable with true distribution $P_{\vxi_0}$ and $\bar f(\cdot,\cdot)$ and $\bar g_i(\cdot,\cdot)$ are some known random functions.
+The main objective in this setting is to develop an algorithm that computes an approximation to the optimal $\x$ by using samples of $u\sim P_{\vxi_0}$.
+Also, note that here $P_{\vxi_0}$ is a measure of aleatory uncertainty.

+\revt{We would like to note that problem-specific instances of the Bayesian chance-constraint formulation have been studied before across a broad range of applications covering science, engineering and operations management.
+An instance solving a staffing problem in a queuing system appeared in~\cite{Aktekin2016}.
+However, there the authors used a conjugate prior and approximated the chance constraint using samples from the posterior distribution using a Monte Carlo approach.
+Bayesian formulations quantifying epistemic uncertainty in data-driven constrained optimization problems also appeared in~\cite{lai2011mean} and \cite{chitsazan2015bayesian}. \cite{chitsazan2015bayesian} uses Bayesian chance constrained approach to control the epistemic uncertainty in measuring flow velocity to design a hydraulic barrier.~\cite{lai2011mean} proposes a Bayesian approach to solve the Markowitz portfolio optimization problem, where the posterior quantifies the uncertainty in the unknown mean and variance of asset returns.
+(BJCCP), as defined above, generalizes these problem-specific formulations. }